vicalejuri/make-it-rain/README.md

 The aim is to have a thin, extensible and pretty `Makefile` for simple C/C++ projects.

-If you find Makefile too complex or cumbersome, try `makeitrain`, since many hard-edges were softened and it's still GNU Makefiles.
+If you find Makefile too complex or cumbersome, try `makerain`, since many hard-edges were softened and it's still GNU Makefiles.

 ![Make it rain](doc/PrettyMake.png)